Martinc94/Myo-Snake/README.md

 ## Introduction
 This project is for our fourth year Gesture based UI Module.

-This is a universal app for the windows store.
+This is a universal windows platform application.
 It can run on many platforms such as Windows 10 and Windows Phone.
 Find out more about universal apps here: https://msdn.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp

 We chose this project as we wanted to work with Thalmic labs Myo Armband[1].
 The Myo Armband reads the electrical activity of your muscles to control technology with gestures and motion.